SAP-archive/gtt-tutorial-models/README.md

 ## Description
-This library contains sample models for using the SAP Global Track and Trace basic modeling tutorial, grouped in folders according to the referencing tutorial.
+This repository contains sample models for using the SAP Global Track and Trace basic modeling tutorial, grouped in folders according to the referencing tutorial.

 The SAP Global Track and Trace basic modeling tutorial guides you through the process of creating a basic Global Track and Trace (GTT) model from scratch, in a step-by-step manner.
-You can compare the models you have created with the sample models provided here to ensure that you have correctly followed the modeling procedure described in the tutorial.
+You can compare the models you have created with the sample models provided here to ensure that you have correctly followed the modeling procedure in the tutorial.

 ## Requirements